EthanPayne1/Project01/devlog.md

 ### 02/18/25,
 Wrote another implementation of my logger header because I don't have faith in the orginal.
 At some point today I want to work on the ecrpytion but I think digital logic prelab might take a long time to finish.
+Added INSTRUCTIONS.md so I'm not going between docs nonstop